 References are publications that support the biological activity of the product.

 Wang et al (2014) The pyrido[b]indole MDM2 inhibitor SP-141 exerts potent therapeutic effects in breast cancer models.
 Nat.Commun.
 5 5086 PMID: 25271708

 If you know of a relevant reference for SP 141, please let us know.

 View Related Products by Product Action

-Currently there are no citations for SP 141.
 Do you know of a great paper that uses SP 141 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for SP 141